Stratadox/Proxy/README.md

 Once loaded, the method that was called on the proxy is now called on the [real object](https://github.com/Stratadox/Proxy#real-object).
 All future calls upon the proxy get redirected immediately, without loading.

-## Reference updating

-If configured as such, upon loading, the [owner](https://github.com/Stratadox/Proxy#owner) of the proxy is altered.
-When the proxy gets called upon, the reference to the proxy is changed into a reference to the newly loaded entity.
-This is done silently, and with a touch of magic.
-The entity that held the reference doesn't even need to know that the object ever was a proxy.

-If the proxy is placed in an array, the position in the array is updated.
-When proxies are contained by [ImmutableCollections](https://github.com/Stratadox/ImmutableCollection), the reference of the owner to the collection is changed into a reference to a copy of the collection that has the loaded entity in place of the proxy.

-Other collection classes can be used as well: any container with [ArrayAccess](https://www.php.net/manual/en/class.arrayaccess.php) can be used out-of-the-box.
-Collection classes that can or will not support array-style write operations can also be used, given custom reference updaters are supplied.

-The advantage of this mechanism is that referential integrity is mostly maintained.
-For example, if an `employee` has a reference to the proxy of a `company`, and later on the `company` is loaded and some service obtains a reference to the non-proxy version of this particular `company`, the `employee` entity's reference will point to the *same instance* as the service.
-There's also a small performance benefit, due to not rerouting each method call through a proxy after loading.

-A potential disadvantage could be that, if a reference the proxy object is passed to other objects (that do not have a reference updater), those other objects will still hold a reference to the proxy, rather than the actual entity, after the proxy is loaded.

-The ways to mitigate this include:
-- to not pass references to unloaded proxies around
-- to not depend on object references in the first place

 ## Just proxying

 This package only contains the behaviour for the virtual proxies.